-Auburn Football 2010: What Is the Tigers' Most Difficult Game?
+Auburn Football 2010: What is Auburn's Most Difficult Game??

 Auburn is currently only nine days away from their season opener, and the college football season begins in one short week.